srpatel2000/Power-Outage-EDA/README.md

 - Validation Accuracy: 0.721

 ### Engineer New Features
 We decided to engineer six more features to improve our model.Through the analysis we conducted in the EDA, we choose to derive and engineer these features to further improve the accuracy of the model in predicting the cause category of a given outage.
+Through the analysis we conducted in the EDA, we choose to derive and engineer these features to further improve the accuracy of the model in predicting the cause category of a given outage.
+In addition, the following features focus on providing further details regarding the duration or timing of the outage.
+Its importance can be seen through the observations from the bivariate analysis.

 * Day of the week the outage occured (START.DAY.OF.WEEK)